Ekoda/CodeContext/README.md

 You can even include code snippets and instructions for how you prefer to code.

 To incorporate the LLM tag in your project:
-- Enclose the relevant project context information within  tags in your README file.
+- Enclose the relevant project context information within `<!--LLM-->` tags in your README file.

 ## Configuration